-Downloadable for free for smartphones, Rave Guardian allows the campus community to call the University Police Department (UPD) in an emergency from anywhere on campus and automatically sends a geolocation directly to UPD, which can improve response time during an emergency situation.
+Downloadable for free for smartphones, Rave Guardian allows the campus community to call the University Police Department (UPD) in an emergency from anywhere on campus which can improve response time during an emergency situation.
+The app also allows the user to share their geolocation with a contact of choice or selected guardians.